eislerMeinName/robust_drone_pathfollowing/README.md

 ```

 ## HelpClasses
-There are a couple of esmall classes that this extension uses.
+There are a couple of small classes that this extension uses.
 The most important classes will be shortly explained hereafter.

 ### Class `Wind`
 The Wind class implements a random 3D wind field.
 It provides the necassary force vector dependent on the current position.
 In addition it can visualize the wind field like: